 This question is very hard to answer.
 I say this both in humility and also in accusation to those who think the answer is simple.
 There are several scientific and policy questions we have to answer about climate change.
 Here’s my best understanding of the facts presently known:

 – How serious will it be, and what are the particular effects (sea level, severe weather, acidification, etc.) that we can expect and plan for?

 This is much less certain, as far as I can tell.
 Climate models are

-- What policies will actually mitigate climate change and which will be most effective?
+– What policies will actually mitigate climate change and which will be most cost effective?

-Moreover, the proposition that democratic or bureaucratic processes are capable of overcoming the public choice problems inherent with climate change and energy regulation is dubious, at best.
-Getting this right is absolutely crucial–and at the moment, I’m very skeptical of the ability of UN bureaucrats or US congressmen to centrally plan the future of the global energy market, much less the climate of the entire planet.
+But the proposition that democratic or bureaucratic processes are capable of overcoming the public choice problems inherent with climate change and energy regulation is dubious, at best.
+Getting this right is absolutely crucial — and at the moment, I’m very skeptical of the ability of UN bureaucrats or US congressmen to centrally plan the future of the global energy market, much less the climate of the entire planet.

 – What are the opportunity costs of our policies?